pickerel/GM-Corona-SDK/README.md

   - **Push Notification** - iOS, Android, WP7 and generic HTTP Webhook
   - **Cloud Save**

-_Please note this is a work in progress and is not yet ready for production use!_
+_Please note this is a work in progress!_